apache/sedona/docs/api/sql/Function.md

 ## ST_Union

+Introduction:

-Introduction: Return the union of geometry A and B
+Variant 1: Return the union of geometry A and B.

+Variant 2 : As of version `1.6.0`, this function accepts an array of Geometry objects and returns the geometric union of all geometries in the input array.

+Format:

-Format: `ST_Union (A: Geometry, B: Geometry)`
+`ST_Union (A: Geometry, B: Geometry)`

+`ST_Union (geoms: Array(Geometry))`

 Since: `v1.2.0`